-- a) Minimum and maximum limits for the purchase of energy; - b) the possibility of the ONS Electrical System Operator to determine production increase or decrease, depending on the demand variation; - c) Payment for the availability of production capacity, in periods when there is abundant energy offer. - 2) The definition of the role of the three different agents: MME Ministry of Mines and Energy, ANEEL Brazilian power regulatory agency Agência Nacional de Energia Elétrica and Eletrobrás Brazilian Electricity Company Centrais Elétricas Brasileiras.
-There are coordinated functions among the three agents, what leads to investor's insecurity, because they have three different interlocutors, instead of one. - 3) Juridical problems in the public calls legislation.
-Some rules are not totally compatible with the legislation, what might even lead to contract annulations. - 4) The way the energy price is presently established, through the calculation of an average price for each type of energy source, penalizes projects with a lower cost-benefit rate.
+- a) Minimum and maximum limits for the purchase of energy; - b) the possibility of the ONS Electrical System Operator to determine production increase or decrease, depending on the demand variation; - c) Payment for the availability of production capacity, in periods when there is abundant energy offer. - 2) Juridical problems in the public calls legislation.
+Some rules are not totally compatible with the legislation, what might even lead to contract annulations. - 3) The way the energy price is presently established, through the calculation of an average price for each type of energy source, penalizes projects with a lower cost-benefit rate.
 The authors suggest that the prices should be set according to the characteristics of each project.